krypton97/react-webpack2-golang-kit/README.md

 1.Download or clone this repo

-2.Install the modules and run the bass file
+2.Install the modules and run the bash file (you'll need to manually run the commands on windows)